 Do you have to tip in French restaurants?

 Legally, nothing obliges you to, the service is always included in the bill.
-Afterwards, if you enjoyed the service, the meal, you can leave a few euros, about 5-10% of the total bill.
+Afterward, if you enjoyed the service and the meal, you can leave a few euros, about 5-10% of the total bill.

 So do you feel more armed to order some food at a French restaurant?
 If this blog has whetted your appetite, why not try practising your French at home with your mouth full?
 And don’t forget to talk about food throughout the meal, it’s what the French love to do!